-Qualifications, experience and expertise: Nikola is a director of Your Office Wizards Pty Ltd, registered BAS Agent, full member of ICB, certified consultant MYOB, partner with Xero and accredited partner with Reckon.
+Qualifications, experience and expertise: Nikola is a director of Your Office Wizards Pty Ltd, registered BAS Agent, full member of ICB and certified consultant MYOB.
 She has a Diploma of Accounting and Cert IV in Business Management.
-In the past she ran a small Strawberry Farm, was Treasurer for Yarra Ranges Children's Choir, Woori Yallock Cricket Club and Healesville Spanners and Weavers.
+In the past she ran a small Strawberry Farm, was Treasurer for Yarra Ranges Children's Choir, Woori Yallock Cricket Club and Healesville Spinners and Weavers.

-Special responsibilities: Finance Committee.
+Special responsibilities: Treasurer.